haskell-distributed/distributed-process/README.md

 ### Send

-This benchmark measures how quickly a number of bytes can be sent from a client to a server. full details can be found in the following files:
+This benchmark measures how quickly a number of bytes can be sent from a client to a server.
+Full details can be found in the following files:

     ./benchmarks/SendTCP.hs
     ./benchmarks/SendTransport.hs